Santa Cruz Mountains

 Weather: Moderate summer and fall.

-Fermentation: Grapes are destemmed and fully crushed; fermented with a floating cap and pressed at eight days.
+Fermentation: Grapes were destemmed and fully crushed; fermented with a floating cap and pressed at six days.

-All estate grown Monte Bello vineyard grapes, hand harvested; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; minimum effective sulfur for this wine (25ppm at crush, 87 ppm over the course of aging); aged in oak; pad filtered at bottling.
+All estate grown Monte Bello Vineyard grapes, hand harvested; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; oak from barrel aging; minimum effective sulfur for this wine (35ppm at crush, 70 ppm over the course of aging); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.